leouieda/agu2019/README.md

 ## Notes

 The poster was made entirely on Inkscape.
-The font is XXX.
+The fonts are Noto Sans and Source Code Pro.

 ## License